-Next, the current set of firms (the original firms plus any new firms that opened and minus any firms that closed) updates prices for 15 periods just as before, after which firms are either added or eliminated again.
-This cycle continues for 10 periods.6 In this way, the original firms will only exist at the end of the simulation if they were located in a very profitable location.
+Next, the current set of firms (the original firms plus any new firms that opened and minus any firms that closed) updates prices for 15 periods, just as before, after which firms are either added or eliminated again.
+This cycle continues 10 times for a total of 150 periods.6 In this way, the original firms will only exist at the end of the simulation if they were located in a very profitable location.
 Figure 3 shows a visual representation of the lifecycle of this model.
 The simulation was run 50 times, and the output of all 50 rounds was averaged for each county.